-Since the opening of Florida's Turnpike in 1957, Turnpike tolls were increased in 1979, in 1989 (through a three-stage toll increase that was completed in 1995), 2004, 2012 and 2013.
+Since the opening of Florida's Turnpike in 1957, Turnpike tolls were increased in 1979, in 1989 (through a three-stage toll increase that was completed in 1995), 2004 and 2012 with toll rate indexing in 2013, 2014 and 2015.
 During this period, traffic has continued to increase in parallel with Florida's increase in population, employment, commerce and tourism.
-The impact of the toll increases has been minimal, due partly to the long-term mitigating effect of inflation.
+The impact of the toll adjustments has been minimal, due partly to the long-term mitigating effect of inflation.

-Table 40 illustrates this impact, showing the Golden Glades (MP 0X)-Fort Pierce (MP 152) two-axle vehicle tolls in 1957, those implemented in 1979, the tolls implemented under the staged toll increase program initiated in 1989, and FY 2012 the present tolls after the recent toll increase in June 2013.
+Table 43 illustrates this impact, showing the Golden Glades (MP 0X)-Fort Pierce (MP 152) two-axle vehicle tolls in 1957, those implemented in 1979, the tolls implemented under the staged toll increase program initiated in 1989, and FY 2015 tolls after the toll indexing in July 2014.
 Also shown, are the Consumer Price Indices (CPIs) for the United States and the corresponding tolls factored by the CPI to place them all on a uniform basis for comparative purposes.